Dollar outperforms in quiet trade, event risk looms

-SYDNEY The dollar held at two-week highs against a basket of major currencies early on Tuesday after a subdued session overnight, with many global financial centres shut for the Easter long-weekend holiday.
+SYDNEY The dollar held at two-week highs against a basket of major currencies early on Tuesday after a subdued session overnight, with many global financial centers shut for the Easter long-weekend holiday.

 Traders expect a slow start with no major economic data out of Asia, although Australian inflation numbers, a survey on China's manufacturing sector and an interest rate review in New Zealand over the next two days should provide some interest.